haokiet97/rails-coding-challenge/README.md

 ## General Instructions
 There are 3 exercises in total.
 You will find the project files for each exercise in a separate branch of this repo.
 The instructions for each exercise are provided in README files on the respective branches.
 Read those documents carefully to understand the objectives for each exercise.

-- Clone this Github repo to your local machine.
+- Clone this repo to your local machine.
 - Check out the exercise branch (block, game, crm).
 - Check out a new branch from the exercise branch to do your work.
 - Read the README file for each exercise to understand the exercise goals and assessment criteria.